jackfrancis/kamino/helm/vmss-prototype/README.md

 `vmss-prototype` is packaged for use as a Helm Chart, hosted at the `https://jackfrancis.github.io/kamino/` Helm Repository.

-The following Helm Chart values are exposed to configure a `vmss-prototype` job execution:
+The following Helm Chart values are exposed to configure a `vmss-prototype` release:

 - `kamino.targetNode` (required)
   - e.g., `--set kamino.targetNode=k8s-pool1-12345678-vmss000000`
   - This is the node to derive a "prototype" from.
 Must exist in your cluster, be in a Ready state, and be backed by a VMSS-created instance.
 The VMSS (scale set) that this node instance is a part of will be updated as part of the `vmss-prototpe` operation.
 We recommend you choose a node that has been validated against your operational criteria (e.g., running the latest OS patches and/or security hotfixes).
-We also recommend that you choose a node that is performing an operational role suitable for being taken temporarily out of service, as the `vmss-prototype` operation will include a cordon + drain against this node.
+We also recommend that you choose a node that is performing an operational role suitable for being taken temporarily out of service, as the `vmss-prototype` operation will include a cordon + drain against this node in order to shut down the VMSS instance and take a snapshot of the OS disk.

 - `kamino.scheduleOnControlPlane` (default value is `false`)
   - e.g., `--set kamino.scheduleOnControlPlane=true`